 Teejay’s was founded in 2018 by two dental hygienists who have a knack for sweets.
 Currently serving 16 rotating ice cream flavors with the option to stuff these scoops between warm glazed donuts or a fruity pebble sandwich!
 Teejay’s is closed on Mondays, but they offer afternoon and evening hours the rest of the week and is located off W 86th Street & Michigan Road.
 They are currently drive-thru only.

 Paradise Shaved Ice & Ice Cream

 This place has been such a hit that they continue to open more locations.
-For now, you can find them in Noblesville, Fishers, and Lebanon, with a Carmel location soon to follow!
+For now, you can find them in Noblesville, Fishers, Lebanon, and Carmel!
 What makes Paradise stand out, aside from the tropical décor, is that they offer so many options of shaved ice, dole whip, and ice cream.
 With the ability to combine them, there are what seems like endless amounts of flavor possibilities.
 You’ll definitely want to visit more than once!

 Crave is located right off of Geist Reservoir in the Fishers/Indianapolis area.
 Here you can grab homemade ice cream sandwiches or even customize your own.
 They also offer Nicey Treats, baked goods, popcorn, and cute little knick-knacks!
 Crave’s outdoor seating is the best place to enjoy your treats.